Looking for a thin iPhone SE (2020) case? We've got you covered.

 - Not an ultra-thin case

+To keep your iPhone SE (2020) looking gorgeous, you need an iPhone SE case.
 While a thin case isn't as protective as a heavy-duty case, it's still more protective than no case at all.
 The advantage of a thin case is that it's more comfortable in hand, weighs less, and fits more easily into pockets and bags.
 Of course, wireless charging will always work with any thin case, as long as you're not putting grips, wallets, or other items on the back.

 When you want a thin case, you'll need to decide how thin you really want to go.
-The Totallee Thin iPhone SE case is that case to get when you really don't want a case, but feel you should have a little something.
+The totallee Thin iPhone case is that case to get when you really don't want a case, but feel you should have a little something.
 It doesn't offer much drop protection, but it does protect from scratches and very minor drops.
+It's always a good idea to use a screen protector, but if you're going with a thin case, an iPhone SE screen protector is a must!

+Note that the iPhone SE (2020) is the same size as iPhone SE (2022), the iPhone 8, and iPhone 7, so the cases will be interchangeable.

 Credits — The person that worked on this guide